ermlikeyeah/ermlikeyeah.github.io/_posts/2016-08-18-thats-not-my-phone-number.markdown

 I enter the sort code of the account I am sending money to.
 The screen responds to say which bank that sort code is with.
 I enter the account number of the account I am sending money to.
 I click the continue button.

-The screen refreshes and I am presented with the following.
+The screen refreshes and I am presented with the following:

 ![Screen grab](/assets/bank_grab_1.jpg)

-My default form of telephone contact is through my mobile telephone.
-My wife is the same.
-We even don’t have a landline anymore.

 On the screen I go to tap the Mobile option and see it is already selected – and then looking down at the next option notice that the Home number isn’t ours.
 We haven’t got a landline at home any more.
 But that phone number isn’t our old number.
 Or any of our numbers in the past.

+My default form of telephone contact is through my mobile telephone.
+My wife is the same.
+We even don’t have a landline anymore.

 I quickly switch tabs in my browser and search for the area code 01744.
 It’s St Helens.
 We’ve never leaved in St Helens.
 I am worried.